-Marriage is a serious commitment with important consequences emotionally and legally.
+Marriage is a serious commitment with important, emotional and legal consequences.
 While the emotional issues are beyond this manual, you should certainly discuss your marriage plans with a trusted adult.
 Many churches also offer free counseling for couples planning to get married.
-Generally, the counseling tries to help you succeed in marriage by planning things with your future spouse ahead of time-getting you both to think and talk about topics ranging from money to children to in-laws before they can cause problems.
+Generally, the counseling tries to help you succeed in marriage by planning things with your future spouse ahead of time getting you both to think and talk about topics ranging from money to children to in-laws before they can cause problems.

-On the legal side, marriage creates a contract between a man and a woman.
+On the legal side, marriage creates a contract between a couple.
 A marriage can only legally end by getting a divorce.